Asthma Attack Cause - Theories and Common Triggers

 Immune System Allergy Theory

-Another possible asthma attack cause is the more commonly known immune system allergy theory, which holds that asthmatics have a sensitized response to the normal presence or overproduction of immunoglobulin E (IgE).
+Another possible cause of asthma attack is the more commonly known immune system allergy theory, which holds that asthmatics have a sensitized response to the normal presence or overproduction of immunoglobulin E (IgE).
 This inherited condition can cause an overreaction by the immune system to routine substances, causing an asthma attack.
 However, this theory accounts for only 30 percent of sufferers, as a possible asthma attack cause for them.

 Triggers, Types, Causes